lucaslouca/Trains/README.md

 ```java
 LLCommandFactory commandFactory = new LLRailRoadServiceCommandFactory(service);
 ```
-`LLAbstractRailRoadServiceCommand` are commands that implement the `LLCommand` interface but are specifically implemented for the `LLRailRoadService`.
+Classes inheriting from `LLAbstractRailRoadServiceCommand` are commands that implement the `LLCommand` interface but are specifically implemented for the `LLRailRoadService`.
 An example would be the `LLDistanceCommand`.

 ### `LLCommandProccesor`
 `LLCommandProccesor` executes `LLCommand` commands.
 The `LLCommandProccesor` gets initialised with an `LLCommandFactory`.